Tvalley71/dantherm/README.md

 To integrate this into your dashboard, begin by downloading and extracting this [zip file](https://github.com/Tvalley71/dantherm/files/15397672/picture-elements-card.zip).
 Copy the contained files into the "www" folder within your configuration directory on Home Assistant.
 You can use the _Samba share_ add-on, the upload feature in the _Studio Code Server_ add-on, or other preferred methods.

 Next, insert the following code into your dashboard.
 If your Home Assistant setup uses a language other than English, make sure to modify the entity names in the code accordingly.
-You also need to create the below helper template sensor.
+You also need to enable the filter_remain_level sensor.

 #### The code